smarigowda/thecloudbootcamp/README.md

 # Task

-- Prep work to learn Terraform Input Variables
+- Using `variable` block to replace the tag values of S3 bucket

 ## Pre-requisite